Multiple Subject Credential

-Education Specialist in Mild/Moderate Disabilities — Level I and Level II
+Education Specialist in Mild/Moderate Disabilities

-Education Specialist in Moderate/Severe Disabilities — Level I and Level II
+Education Specialist in Moderate/Severe Disabilities

 This credential prepares candidates to teach students with a range of learning challenges including autism, deaf-blindness, moderate-to-severe mental retardation, multiple disabilities and serious emotional disturbance.
 Teachers with this credential are approved to teach in grades K-12 and in adult classes.
-An internship option is available.

 Preliminary Administrative Services Credential (ASC)

-This credential program is designed to prepare educators to advance professionally as visionary leaders and change agents shaping and implementing innovative curriculums and instructional programs.
+This credential program is designed to prepare educators to advance professionally as visionary leaders and change agents shaping and implementing innovative curriculum and instructional programs.
 The ASC program provides students an efficient route into education administration.

 Blending best practices, relevant research, case studies and practical hands-on learning experiences, the ASC curriculum equips candidates with methods and strategies they can apply directly to their current work situations.
 Interdisciplinary courses cover a range of topics, including educational leadership, staff development, school law and finance, governance and policy, community relations and educational research.

 Designed for working adults, the Master of Science in School Psychology equips candidates with the competitive skills, knowledge and training to advance in a career as a professional School Psychologist.
 Candidates in this program work toward the M.S. in School Psychology and PPS credential simultaneously.